knyttstory/PPDP-via-Mutual-Cover/README.md

 # PPDP-via-Mutual-Cover

-Implemetation of the mutual cover algorithm
+Implemetation of the mutual cover algorithm.